-The "Big Idea" Of The Bible $\mbox{Creation} \rightarrow \mbox{Fall} \rightarrow \mbox{Redemption} \rightarrow \mbox{Restoration}$
+The "Big Idea" Of The Bible Creation $\rightarrow$ Fall $\rightarrow$ Redemption $\rightarrow$ Restoration in the image of God he created them;

-1. Creation - God creates people, in His image, in a way that mirrors His triune nature.
+Creation - God creates people, in His image, in a way that mirrors His triune nature.
 Genesis 1:27 (NIV)

-So God created mankind in his own image, in the image of God he created them; male and female he created them.
+So God created mankind in his own image,

+male and female he created them.